aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    This document was prepared using kramdown.

-   Previous versions of this document was prepared using 2-Word-v2.0.template.dot.
+   Previous versions of this document were prepared using 2-Word-v2.0.template.dot.

 {: numbered="false"}